 Timely reports allow for timely response and eventually a safer campus.
-DO YOUR PART, REPORT!

-d.
 Discussing an Incident with a University Mental Health or Health Care Provider

 Occasionally, victims of crime wish to discuss a crime or other incident but do not want to give their name and/or do not want to pursue action through the criminal justice or university judicial systems.
 A victim can confidentially discuss a crime or incident with a mental health clinician on campus.
-University "mental health clinicians", when considered such, not be are to security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
-A Professional Counselor is a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
+University "mental health clinicians", when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+A Professional Counselor is a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of their license or certification.
 At this time, UCCS does not employ pastoral counselors.
 A pastoral counselor is a person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.

 Mental health clinicians and health care providers, if and when they deem it appropriate, are encouraged by UCCS PD to inform the persons they are counseling of the procedures to report a crime to the UCCS Police.
 However, it is made clear to the student that the final decision to report or not report is left up to the student.
-Visit http://www.uccs.edu/recwellness/mental-health-services.html for further information.
+Visit https://www2.uccs.edu/recwellness/ for further information.